 Advocacy coaching and membership of professional associations

-Diana is a trained Advocacy Instructor with the Australian Advocacy Institute.
-She is an instructor with the Australian National University Graduate Diploma of Legal Practice.
-She regularly teaches, coaches and assesses students in the Victorian Bar Readers Course and at various law schools.
-Diana recently taught at the Legal Training Institute in Papua New Guinea with other members of the Victorian Bar.
+Diana is a trained Senior Advocacy Instructor with the Australian Advocacy Institute and teaches in Victoria and interstate.
+She is an instructor with Monash University, the University of New South Wales and the Australian National University.
+She teaches, coaches and assesses students in the Victorian Bar Readers Course and at various law schools.
+Diana has taught at the Legal Training Institute in Papua New Guinea.

-Diana is a current Director of Australian Women Lawyers.
-Diana was the Convenor of the Women Barristers Association between November 2012 - February 2015 and remains on its committee.
-In 2013 she was a finalist in the Lawyers Weekly Women in Law Awards junior counsel category.
+Diana was a Director of Australian Women Lawyers between 2016 - 2018.
+She was Convenor of the Women Barristers Association between 2012 - 2015 and remains on its committee.
+Diana is currently a member of the Bar Readers Course Committee.
 She was a member of the Student Engagement Committee between 2012 - 2015.
+In 2013 she was a finalist in the Lawyers Weekly Women in Law Awards.

 Diana commenced her career in the Australian Capital Territory, where she was admitted in 2004.
-She was a prosecutor with the ACT Director of Public Prosecutions and instructed counsel assisting the Coroner in the Inquiry into the 2003 Canberra Bushfires.
+She was a prosecutor with the ACT Director of Public Prosecutions.

 To get in touch with Diana Price | or for more information please contact the Clerk on: +61 3 9225 7222 or email@example.com

 Liability limited by a scheme approved under Professional Standards legislation.